Tight triangulations of closed 3-manifolds: Examples

-{\bf Acknowledgements:} The second and third authors are supported by DIICCSRTE, Australia and DST, India, under the Australia-India Strategic Research Fund (project AISRF06660).
-The second author is also supported by the UGC Centre for Advanced Studies.
+{\bf Acknowledgements:} The second and third authors are supported by DIICCSRTE, Australia (project AISRF06660) and DST, India (DST/INT/AUS/P-56/2013(G)) under the Australia-India Strategic Research Fund.
+The second author is also supported by the UGC Centre for Advanced Studies (F.510/6/CAS/2011 (SAP-I)).

 {

 }